conan-io/conan-io.github.io/_posts/2025-04-21-Conan-Github-Action.markdown

 This workflow will run every night at 01:00 a.m.
 UTC and will install the latest version of Conan.
 It will also scan the requirements and all the transitive dependencies listed in the `conanfile.py` for expected vulnerabilities and upload the report as an artifact.
-The `conanfile.py` is expected to be present in the same repository.
 Finally, it will check if there are any **high** severity vulnerabilities in the json result and fail the workflow if any are found.

 ## Conclusion